 WASHINGTON STREET BRIDGE

-Another hundred yards north stands the Washington Street Bridge, which is frankly a bit disappointing aesthetically but saved by one splendid touch, the pedestrian walkways that are not only luxuriously wide but also have excellent deco-ish railings.
+Another hundred yards north stands the Washington Street Bridge, which was originally one of Strauss’ double leaf bascule bridges.
+Alas, in 1968 it was deemed unnecessary, shipped off to South America, and replaced with a modern fixed span.
+The new bridge is frankly a bit disappointing aesthetically but saved by one splendid touch, the pedestrian walkways that are not only luxuriously wide but also have excellent deco-ish railings.

 Here it is as seen from the Balshaw bridge.

 Just a hundred more yards north is the Copeland Crossing connecting the Petaluma River Trail with the Lynch Creek Trail.
 From 2013, it’s a near duplicate of the Balshaw Bridge except that it’s steel and concrete rather than wood.